Seminars & Electives

 *Fulfills Liberal Arts Core requirement for Category IB

-**Fulfills Liberal Arts Core requirement for Category IIIB and IA
+*Fulfills Liberal Arts Core requirement for Category VB - (class in Honors Cottage)

 *Fulfills Liberal Arts Core requirement for Category IIA - (class in Honors Cottage)